Inpatient vs Outpatient Drug Rehab

 4. Immersion in Recovery:

-• Being removed from daily responsibilities such as work or family obligations allows individuals to concentrate solely on recovery.
+• Being removed from daily responsibilities, such as work or family obligations, allows individuals to focus solely on recovery.
 This immersion into treatment often results in a more dedicated, intensive recovery effort.

 5. Isolation from Negative Influences: